ruffle-rs/ruffle/tests/README.md

 [image_comparisons.COMPARISON_NAME] # COMPARISON_NAME is a name of this particular image tolerance = 0 # The tolerance per pixel channel to be considered "the same".
 Increase as needed with tests that aren't pixel perfect across platforms. max_outliers = 0 # Maximum number of outliers allowed over the given tolerance levels.
-Increase as needed with tests that aren't pixel perfect across platforms.
+Increase as needed with tests that aren't pixel perfect across platforms. trigger = "last_frame" # When to trigger this capture.
+Options are last_frame (default) or fs_command.
+Only one capture may be last_frame.

 # Which build features are required for this test to run.
 [required_features]